Scroll down for articles

 A person commits the crime of manslaughter if the person intentionally aids another person to commit suicide.
 Alaska Stat. § 11.41.120 (a) (2)

 A doctor-prescribed suicide bill.
-HB 54, titled “Voluntary Termination of Life,” has been introduced in Alaska.
+HB 54, titled “Voluntary Termination of Life,” was introduced in Alaska but did not pass.

 Text of HB 54

 A doctor-prescribed suicide bill, HB 99, titled “Voluntary Termination of Life,” was introduced in Alaska.
 It failed to pass.

 Text of HB 99

 Status of HB 99